ErpNetDocs/webclient/introduction/how-to/ui-customization/separate-views.md

-# How to separate views by object category
+# How to separate views by Layout category (former Object category)

-**Object categories (OCs)** can be accessed from within the panels of bigger entities such as Customer, Asset and Document.

-You can enable or disable them for different creation forms and make the views of these forms **distinguishable** from one another.
+In the @@webclient, different user interface views can be defined for objects of the same entity, depending on the type of data they represent.
+This is achieved through the use of a **Layout category attribute**.

+A Layout category classifies objects within a single entity into semantic types, without creating separate entities or altering the data model.
+All objects remain part of the same entity and share the same structure, behavior, and persistence.

+The Layout category value of an object is used by the Web Client to determine which layout should be applied when the object is displayed.
+This allows layouts to be tailored to the specific characteristics of the data, while keeping the entity model unified and consistent.

+For example, customers may represent different types of organizations, such as small, large, or enterprise customers.
+Although all records are customers, the information that is relevant for each type may differ.
+Layout categories make it possible to present each type with an appropriate view, without fragmenting the entity.

+The term *Layout category* is intentionally focused on its primary purpose — controlling layout selection in the Web Client.
+This naming improves clarity by explicitly linking the categorization to its role in UI customization.

 ### Example

 Different document forms will prioritise certain fields over others.

-When issuing a return of a product, for instance, you may want to request the original price but not the birth date of a client.

-Depending on its use-case, an object category can represent one or more **types** - Customer Type, Asset Type and Document Type.

-Thus, it's possible to start creating a document or an entity with an object category **already** selected for it.
+When issuing a return of a product, for instance, you may want to request the original price but not the birth date of a client.Depending on its use-case, an Layout category can represent one or more **types** - Customer Type, Asset Type and Document Type.
+Thus, it's possible to start creating a document or an entity with a layout category **already** selected for it.

 ![Pictures](../pictures/intropanels_corrected.png)

-#### Here's a list of data types and supported object categories:
+#### Here's a list of data types and supported Layout categories:

 Applications / Asset Мanagement: Managed Asset - Managed Asset Type